wijihye/wijihye.github.io/_pages/list.md

 ### &nbsp; - [thisis]:

-This is a student's programming club in my college.
+This is a student's programming club in my university.
 I've done parsing website for my college and made json file using these data.
 And then, my team send jsons to team React Native.

 &nbsp;&nbsp;&nbsp;&nbsp; **I've been doing mentor at this club.**